microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Everyday Types.md

 ### `noImplicitAny`

-When a type isn't specified and can't be inferred from context, TypeScript will typically default to `any`.
+When you don't specify a type, and Typescript can't infer it from context, the compiler will typically default to any.

-Because `any` values don't benefit from type-checking, it's usually desirable to avoid these situations.
+You usually want to avoid this, though, because any isn't type-checked.
-The compiler flag `noImplicitAny` will cause any _implicit_ `any` to be flagged as an error.
+Use the compiler flag [`noImplicitAny`](/tsconfig#noImplicitAny) to flag any implicit any as an error.

 ## Type Annotations on Variables